A note on the positive mass theorem with boundary: Abstract

 \section{Abstract}

-In this short note we explain how one can use established results to prove various versions of the positive mass theorem for initial data sets with boundary, in dimensions less than 8.
+In this short note we show how one can use established results to prove various versions of the positive mass theorem for initial data sets with boundary, in dimensions less than 8.